A Novel Collaborative Framework for Efficient Synchronization in Split Federated Learning over Wireless Networks: An Overview of CSFL Framework

 \subsection{Design requirements and challenges}

 Clearly, the previous analysis indicates that implementing the CSFL framework is not straightforward.
-Next, we will provide a comprehensive and detailed overview of the key design requirements and challenges involved in realizing a CSFL-enabled framework.
+Next, we will provide a detailed discussion of the key design requirements and challenges involved in realizing a CSFL-enabled framework.